Ivanhoe: Volume Three

 Ch.
 1 (31): (The chapter opens with a retrospective account of the attackers' plans and the taking of the barbican.)
 The Black Knight defeats De Bracy, making himself known to him as Richard, and rescues Ivanhoe.
 Bois-Guilbert rescues Rebecca, striking down Athelstane who thinks she is Rowena.
 Ulrica perishes in the flames after singing a wild pagan hymn.

 Ch.
 2 (32): Locksley supervises the orderly division of the spoil.
 Friar Tuck brings Isaac whom he has made captive, and engages in good-natured buffeting with the Black Knight.

 Ch.
 3 (33): Locksley arranges ransom terms for Isaac and Aymer.
+Aymer agrees to write on Isaac's behalf to Bois-Guilbert, to urge Rebecca's release, in exchange for Isaac loaning him money to pay his ransom to the banditti.

 Ch.
 4 (34): De Bracy informs John that Richard is in England.
 Together with Fitzurse he threatens to desert John, but the prince responds cunningly.

 Ch.
-5 (35): At York, Nathan is horrified by Isaac's determination to seek Rebecca at Templestowe.
+5 (35): At York, Isaac stays with a friend, Nathan, as he strives to rescue Rebecca from the Templestowe.
 At the priory the Grand-Master Beaumanoir tells Conrade Mountfitchet that he intends to take a hard line with Templar irregularities.
-Arriving, Isaac shows him a letter from Aymer to Bois-Guilbert referring to Rebecca whom Beaumanoir regards as a witch.
+Arriving, Isaac shows him a letter from Aymer to Bois-Guilbert referring to Rebecca, whom Beaumanoir determines must be a witch.

 Ch.
 6 (36): Beaumanoir tells Preceptor Albert Malvoisin of his outrage at Rebecca's presence in the preceptory.
-Albert insists to Bois-Guilbert that her trial for sorcery must proceed.
-Mountfichet says he will seek evidence against her.
+Albert informs Bois-Guilbert of her trial for sorcery, and warns Bois-Guilbert not to defend her.
+Mountfichet says he will seek evidence against her, including bribing a few fake witnesses with fabricated stories.

 Ch.
-7 (37): Rebecca is tried and found guilty.
+7 (37): Rebecca is found guilty of witchcraft and sentenced to death.
 At Bois-Guilbert's secret prompting she demands that a champion defend her in trial by combat.